Sommos/flutter_chatGPT3.5/README.md

 # Flutter ChatGPT 3.5
-This program is to test flutter and dart, testing out integration of the ChatGPT 3.5 API.
+This program is to test flutter and dart, testing out integration of the ChatGPT 3.5 public API.

 # Contribution